tkat0/obsidian-scrapbox-flavored/README.md

 <td>
 <li><b>Create a list</b> (<kbd>Tab</kbd> or <kbd>Space</kbd>)</li>
 <li><b>Delete a list</b> (<kbd>Shift</kbd> + <kbd>Tab</kbd> or <kbd>Backspace</kbd>)</li>
-*) These are not commands.
-The hotkey can not be changed now.
 </td>
 <td>
 <img src="./packages/outliner/docs/create-delete.gif" width="400px" />